allforabit/jsui-cljs/README.md

 There are two build targets: `dev` runs the [Google Closure][closure] compiler backend in minimal optimisation mode, whereas `prod` turns on all optimisation for "production" output.
-The `dev` mode is much faster, and also helpful for debugging, whenever the output of `prod` has issues (most likely due to *munging*, discussed below.)
+The `dev` mode is much faster, and also helpful for debugging, whenever the output of `prod` can potentially throw up problems (most likely due to *munging*, discussed below) which are easier to solve by having a non-`prod` script to compare with.
+(In any case, it's an educational exercise to examine the output of compilation in both modes.)

 The output of `dev`, in this project, is `_main-dev.js`; the `prod` target writes `_main.js`.
 Once one of these is built, you can open